Making complex Security Access policies clearer, more scalable, and safer to manage.

 Simplified complex security workflows through visual policy modeling

-Enabled scalable policy reuse across applications
+Enabled scalable policy reuse across hundreds of applications

-Delivered a production-ready editor under aggressive timelines
+Delivered a MVP production-ready editor under aggressive timelines

 Summary